Liverpool transfers: Alexander-Arnold signs new five-year Liverpool deal | Goal.com

 Alexander-Arnold signs new five-year Liverpool deal

-Trent Alexander-Arnold has committed his long-term future to Liverpool by signing a new five-year contract with the club.
+Trent Alexander-Arnold has committed his future to Liverpool by signing a new long-term contract with the club.

 The 20-year-old, who only made his debut for the Reds in 2016, has emerged as one of their most consistent performers under Jurgen Klopp and has now penned a new deal until 2024.